Jorge-Alda/beamerthemes/README.md

 `palette primary` White text on medium blue background

-`palette secondary` Medium blue text on light blue background
+`palette secondary` Black text on light blue background

 `palette tertiary` White text on dark blue background

 `palette quaternary` Medium blue text on white background

+## BW color theme

+It may be dull, but this Black and White theme is great for printed slides.
+Everything is black text on white background.
+Alerted text and captions are bolded (sadly doesn't work with math).